TIBCOSoftware/snappydata/docs/troubleshooting/collect_debug_artifacts.md

 # Collecting logs, stats and dumps using the collect-debug-artifacts script

 This section uses the term 'node' frequently.
-A node denotes a server or a locator member when a purely SnappyData system is there.
-In a SnappyData distributed system a node can mean server, locator or lead member.
+A node denotes a server or a locator member when a purely TIBCO ComputeDB system is there.
+In a TIBCO ComputeDB distributed system a node can mean server, locator or lead member.

 The script **collect-debug-artifacts** enables you to collect the debug information like logs and stats.
 It also has an option to dump stacks of the running system.
 Details of all the options and capabilities of the script can be found below.
 The main purpose of this is to ease the collection of these information.
 The script collects all the artifacts node wise and outputs a tar file which contains member wise information.